djp-math/djp-math.github.io/README.md

 You can contact me by emailing me at djpittm@clemson.edu.

-[comment]: <> (This is an example of a link to another HTML page which does work. '''This is a link to another page: left-bracket click here right-bracket left-parenthesis https://djp-math.github.io/page.html right-parenthesis.''')

-[comment]: <> (To make a page in Markdown, make the file a md file but link to an html file.
-Linking directly to an md file doesn't seem to work.
-Directly linking to html files does work.
-An example, where the original file is page2.md : '''This is a link to another page, written in Markdown: left-bracket click here right-bracket left-parenthesis ./page2.html right-parenthesis)

-[comment]: <> (By the way, you can't use the link syntax with brackets and parentheses in comments.
-You also need an empty line before hand.
-See https://stackoverflow.com/a/32190021)

 # Educational Background

 - B.S., Mathematics, Bob Jones University (December 2021)